EVATool/evatool/README.md

 There you will find the file .env.
 It contains various parameters.
 The most important parameters are:

-- BACKEND_URL: The url or ip of the server EVATool is being installed on
-- BACKEND_PORT: The port used by the REST backend
-- FRONTEND_PORT: The port used by the frontend UI
-- KEYCLOAK_PORT: The port used by the keycloak UI

 After configuring the parameters you can start EVATool.

 ```